lightstep/cloud-native-observability/05 - effective-monitoring.md

 dashboards, on the other hand, are completely disconnected from the transactions that they are being used for.
 As a shared resource, the dashboard for Kafka will invariably intermingle data from multiple transactions, making it difficult to pinpoint failures or give actionable feedback to operators on _why_ things are happening.

+> **Design and Dashboards**
+>
+> Another crucial distinction between vehicular (plane, automobile, etc.)
+> dashboards and software ones is that the vehicle dashboards are designed very
+> specifically to be used while the vehicle is in _motion_.
+Items are displayed
+> using distinct pictograms, with consistent color coding and placement (such as
+> using yellow or red to impart meaning -- 'check engine' is a yellow alarm,
+> 'parking brake' is a red one), and very little continuous wear information.
+A
+> vehicle's TPMS (Tire Pressure Monitoring System) is usually in a sub-menu or
+> on an infotainment display, for example.
+Explicitly, these dashboards are
+> oriented around _what you need to know to operate the vehicle safely at any
+> given moment_.
+This fundamental design distinction separates them from
+> software dashboards, which often intermingle continuous health or state
+> reporting with active status indicators, forcing operators to familiarize
+> themselves with "what matters in an emergency" vs. "what matters when things
+> sound weird".
+There's a difference between knowing if something is broken, and
+> figuring out why it's broken, and our dashboards usually don't support this.

 This fundamental mismatch isn't something that can necessarily be corrected by 'better' dashboards, it requires rethinking what we actually use them for, and what we should be looking at.
-Most of the dashboards that are in use today for software are too low-level for continuos monitoring; They simply say too much at once, and don't provide needed context for teams trying to operate cloud-native software.
+Currently, software dashboards look a lot like the internal diagnostics display for a vehicle -- crammed full of hundreds or thousands of data points that are both difficult to interpret without expertise _and_ lacking the context and high-level guidance required for operators to quickly and accurately identify the source of system failures.

 Cloud-native observability would suggest that in lieu of these detailed, diagnostic dashboards, our primary dashboard becomes one that's full of Service Level Objectives.
-These SLO's provide useful and actionable feedback to operators on _what's happening_, based on the actual business goals that our software is trying to achieve.
-With dashboards of SLO's, we can immediately understand the actual health of our transactions and understand how service health is impacting wider objectives.
+These SLOs provide useful and actionable feedback to operators on _what's happening_, based on the actual business goals that our software is trying to achieve.
+With dashboards of SLOs, we can immediately understand the actual health of our transactions and understand how service health is impacting wider objectives.
 These dashboards make it immediately obvious as to the state of a system, not to mention letting us know how much